top of page

 • When your wife has made dinner for you when you get home, your choice of what to eat for dinner is reduced.

-• When you work for a company, your choice of behavior and apparel while at work is reduced.
+• When you work for a company, your choice of behavior and apparel at work is reduced.

 Where should the line be drawn?

-With every increase in governmental oversight comes a reduction in freedom.
-Where shall we draw the line between just and unjust when it comes to governmental control?
+Where shall we draw the line between just and unjust governmental control?
 For example, in the United States, the Libertarian Party wants fewer laws, while the Democrat Party wants more laws.
 Which perspective is more just?

 Where can a boundary be set between just and unjust governing?